rosenbergmichael/cliproject/README.md

-# Name

-World Soccer Video Highlights
+# World Soccer Video Highlights

-## Description

 This program is for soccer/football/futbol lovers like myself, allowing users to watch match/goal highlights from some of the best leagues around the world via Scorebat's API.
 Videos are sorted by the top 3 European leagues.
 After choosing which league's matches you'd like to view, simply click on the link of the corresponding match and enjoy!